AllisonRKahn/3D-Audio-Deliverable/README.md

 * `Audiotemp.py` is a helper file for the GUI that calculates the index for audio that is played on `spatializer_demo.py`

 #### Inside marvelmind-position-and-angle:
+* Folder that links to the MarvelMind GitHub
+* `readme.md` Instructions on how to set up the localizers

 #### Inside read-gyro-and-localization:
+* `example.py` the code that transfers locations to the GUI
+* `marvelmind.py` is a helper file for example.py
+* `orientation.py`is a helper file for example.py
+* `output.py` shows the output produced by example.py

 ### Bugs